 How Long do Energy Bites Last?

-Refrigerated energy bites will last up to 2 weeks in the fridge.
+Refrigerated no bake energy balls will last up to 2 weeks in the fridge.
 They do begin to dry out, so just keep an eye on them.
-I’ll be honest though, ours have never last that long as our whole family gobbles them up!
+I’ll be honest though, ours have never lasted that long as our whole family gobbles them up!

 Can Energy Bites be Frozen?